fermmm/group-date/readme/deploying-aws.md

 To check if the database connection is working between EC2 (Beanstalk) and Neptune connect using SSH and then follow [these instructions](https://docs.amazonaws.cn/en_us/neptune/latest/userguide/access-graph-gremlin-rest.html).
 The curl command should return something.

-## Importing database content
+## Importing and exporting database content

 Neptune already has a backup system but it's limited if you don't pay.
 You can still save and load the contents of the database for free to do backups, localhost testing or troubleshooting.
-This tutorial covers importing a database content file with 2 formats you can choose: XML (GraphML) or CSV (The officially supported).
-If you need to load a XML you need an extra step to convert it to CSV first, that is also covered in this tutorial.

-If you want to export the database content scroll to the next section.
+This tutorial covers the initial setup to be able to use this feature.

+Also when you setup this an automatic backup system starts working, every day you should see scheduled backups in a folder in the S3.

-### Setup AWS to enable database import:
+### Setup AWS to enable database import and export:

+1. You need to setup the admin dashboard if you didn't already, follow the [dashboard setup steps](./dashboard.md) on this documentation.

-1. Login to AWS with the root user and follow [these steps](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html) to allow Neptune to access the S3 Bucket where the CSV files will be located later (it's required by AWS to store the files there before loading them).
+2. Login to AWS with the root user and follow [these steps](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html) to allow Neptune to access the S3 Bucket where the CSV files will be located later (it's required by AWS to store the files there before loading them).
    There is a missing detail in these steps: Under the title **"Creating the Amazon S3 VPC Endpoint"** there is a step that says: **"Choose the Service Name com.amazonaws.region.s3"**, when you search for that you may find 2 services with that name, select the one of type **"Gateway"**.

-2. Open the [IAM Roles list](https://console.aws.amazon.com/iamv2/home#/roles) and click the IAM role you created in the previous step, then copy the role ARN, looks like this: **"arn:aws:iam::123456789012:role/NeptuneLoadFromS3"**, open the .env file and paste as the value of **AWS_CSV_IAM_ROLE_ARN**.
+3. Open the [IAM Roles list](https://console.aws.amazon.com/iamv2/home#/roles) and click the IAM role you created in the previous step, then copy the role ARN, looks like this: **"arn:aws:iam::123456789012:role/NeptuneLoadFromS3"**, open the .env file and paste as the value of **AWS_CSV_IAM_ROLE_ARN**.

-3. In the .env file there are some values to set:

-   **AWS_REGION**: You must complete that value with the region you are using, something that looks like: us-east-1

-   **ADMIN_USER**: Here you have to create a user name that will be used later, can be anything.
-If you already have this value set there is no need to change it.

-   **ADMIN_PASSWORD**: Here you have to create a password, with a minimum of 6 characters.
-If you already have this value set there is no need to change it.

 4. Save the .env file and run `npm run deploy` to send the .env changes to the server.

-Now follow the next section to enable your computer.

-### Setup your PC:

-You can skip these steps if you will never load a backup in XML format.

-1. You need Python 2 or Python 3 installed in your system, to check if it's installed run the command:

-   `python --version`

-2. Give execution permissions to the python script:

-   `chmod +x vendor/graphml2csv/graphml2csv.py`

-   Note: This script included in the repo is based on this [aws labs python script](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) but has some issues fixed.

-### Make the import:

-1. You can skip this step if your backup file is already CSV format.
-To convert XML to CSV located for example at **database-backups/latest.xml** run this command:

-   `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`

-   This will generate 2 CSV files in the same folder, one containing the vertices and one containing the edges (this is how CSV backup works, with 2 files).

-2. Open the Dashboard of the server **[public_url]/dashboard** for the public url see the last step of the [Setup AWS](#setup-aws) in this same readme file.
-Login with whatever you wrote on the **ADMIN_USER** and **ADMIN_PASSWORD** in the .env file.

-3. Go to the Tech Operations sections and click on the `Load Database Backup` button, then select both CSV files holding shift.
+### Importing database content

+1. Enter on the dashboard and go to the **Tech Operations** section, click on the `Load Database Backup` button, if you are loading a database content format that has multiple files you can do a multiple selection but you need to select all the nodes files first and then press the `Load Database Backup` again and select all the edges files.

    That is all, the backup should be loaded into the database.
-It's important to know that it will not replace or delete any existing information in the database.
+It's important to know that it will not replace or delete any existing information so you may need to delete all the database information before starting this import process.

-## Exporting database content
+### Exporting database content

-### Setup AWS to enable database export:

 1. Go to the dasboard and click on the `Export database content` button.
 The first time may take several minutes becase it has to download a big jar file

-1.[Borrar]  Go to the [EC2 Mangement Console](https://console.aws.amazon.com/ec2/v2/home) in the left panel click on "Instances", you probably have only one instance, click on the instance name, there you will see the `Subnet ID` remember it or paste it somewhere, you will use it later.

-2. [Borrar] Open [these instructions](https://docs.aws.amazon.com/neptune/latest/userguide/machine-learning-data-export-service.html), follow the instructions but on step 3 fill the form with the following:

-   **Subnet1 and Subnet2**: Use the Subnet ID you copied from the previous step.

-   **EnableIAM**: I recommend to set it to `false` for now since adds more tasks to do and it's not supported in this instructions.

-   After the steps with numbers you see a title **Enable access to Neptune from Neptune-Export** that is not required to follow, if you completed the steps with numbers that is all.

-In Stack failure options select Preserve successfully provisioned resources
+### Exported data formats

+The database importing and exporting experience includes files in 3 different data formats:

+**XML**

+   Also called GraphML.
+This is the format exported when you run localhost (gremlin-server) and click the export button.

+   Support:

+   - **Import in localhost**: Yes
+   - **Export in localhost**: Yes
+   - **Import in Neptune**: Yes
+   - **Export in Neptune**: No

+**GREMLIN**

+   This is 1 of the 2 formats contained in a .zip file that is downloaded when you click on the export button when running on AWS.

+   This is a format that consists of files with a series of gremlin queries to load all the data into the database.
+These files are created using a converter tool from CSV format.

+   Support:

+   - **Import in localhost**: Yes
+   - **Export in localhost**: No
+   - **Import in Neptune**: Yes
+   - **Export in Neptune**: Yes

+**CSV**

+   This is 1 of the 2 formats contained in a .zip file that is downloaded when you click on the export button when running on AWS.

+   This is the format that Neptune officially uses to import and export the database.

+   Support:

+   - **Import in localhost**: No
+   - **Export in localhost**: No
+   - **Import in Neptune**: Yes
+   - **Export in Neptune**: Yes